17 UNESCO World Heritage Sites in Kyoto

 10. Shimogamo Shrine

 Shimogamo Shrine, also called Kamomioya-jinja, is one of the oldest and most important Shinto Shrines in Japan.
 The shrine is dating back to the 6th century.
-The architecture style is considered to be the blueprint of Shinto Shrines all over the country.
+The architectural style is considered to be the blueprint of Shinto Shrines all over the country.
 The East Main Hall (Higashi Honden) and West Main Hall (Nishi Honden) of the shrine are designated National Treasures and 53 shrine buildings have the status of important cultural properties.

 Read More